 Over the past few decades deforestation has become an issue of global concern for its rapid reduction of biodiversity and carbon emissions.
 The tropical moist deciduous Sal forest ecosystem of central Bangladesh is currently in a critical situation.
 Destructive anthropogenic and natural impacts coupled with overexploitation of forest resources have caused severe damage to the forest ecosystem.
 Due to rubber monoculture, expanding commercial fuel wood plantations and expanding agriculture, illegal cutting, encroachment of forest areas, and illegal poaching of wildlife, the Sal forest is losing biodiversity alarmingly (Hossain et al. 2013).

 Unplanned and uncontrolled growth of shrimp enclosures have led to the destruction of mangrove forest areas since 1970s.
 Shrimp farming is highly profitable because of its export earning potentials.
 Therefore, this farming is often encouraged by the government agencies.
-From the late 1970s, the government of Bangladesh encouraged the conversion of reserved mangrove forest of the Chakaria Sunderbans by leasing out entire 8510 ha (which was nearly 18,200 ha in the past before declaring it as reserve mangrove forest in 1903) of the mangroves for shrimp farming, salt bed and human settlement (Hossain et al. 2001, Rahman and Hossain 2015).
+From the late 1970s, the government of Bangladesh encouraged the conversion of reserved mangrove forest of the Chakaria Sundarbans by leasing out entire 8510 ha (which was nearly 18,200 ha in the past before declaring it as reserve mangrove forest in 1903) of the mangroves for shrimp farming, salt bed and human settlement (Hossain et al. 2001, Rahman and Hossain 2015).

 Methods